varunPy/FlexBox-Transition/README.md

 # FlexBox-Transition
-In this we cover FlexBox, Grid, media Queries and Transition properties
+In this we cover FlexBox, Grid, media Queries, psudo classes and Transition properties